Task Prioritization: How to Use the Eisenhower Matrix for Better Time Management

 The Eisenhower Matrix, also known as the Eisenhower Box or the Urgent-Important Matrix, helps individuals prioritize tasks by dividing them into four categories: urgent and important, important but not urgent, urgent but not important, and neither urgent nor important.

-Definition and Origin of the Eisenhower Matrix
+Definition and Origin

 The Eisenhower Matrix is inspired by a famous quote attributed to President Eisenhower: